Zamaney06/Sales-Performance-Dashboard/README.md

 * **Formula-Driven Logic:** Used `GETPIVOTDATA` and lookup functions to link the front-end KPI cards to the back-end Pivot summaries, ensuring the dashboard updates automatically as the source table grows.
 <img width="1309" height="602" alt="image" src="https://github.com/user-attachments/assets/e6e8a468-4fa0-4230-bccd-687565406d5a" />

+## Executive Summary (Sales Performance)

+The business is delivering robust, high-margin expansion, with **Sales up 30%** and **Profit up 34%** versus the prior year (LY). **Total Sales reached $475.6k** while **Total Profit hit $411.6k**.
+This performance is exceptionally efficient; while **Quantity sold increased by 24% (899 units)**, the **Total Cost only rose by 11% ($64.0k)**.
+This indicates that the revenue surge is not just a result of higher volume, but also improved operational leverage and cost management, leading to a significantly healthier bottom line compared to 2023.

+---

+### YoY Growth and Financial Efficiency

+* **Accelerated Revenue Growth:** Sales are **up 30% ($475.6k)** versus the prior year, signaling strong market demand for the current product mix.
+* **Outsized Profitability:** Profit growth (**+34%**) is outstripping sales growth, confirming that the business is becoming more profitable as it scales.
+* **Volume Expansion:** Quantity sold is **up 24% (899 units)**, showing a healthy increase in physical moving units alongside financial gains.
+* **Cost Optimization:** The Total Cost (**$64.0k**) increased by only **11% VS LY**, suggesting successful vendor negotiations or reduced per-unit overhead.

+---

+### Regional Sales Distribution

+* **Core Hardware Reliance:** **Monitors and Mouse** units are the standout primary drivers of sales volume.
+Their dominant position in the distribution chart confirms that these electronic devices are the most optimized sales categories with the strongest consumer pull.
+* **Secondary Categories:** **Laptops and Printers** contribute moderate volumes.
+While stable, they represent a significant opportunity for growth if the marketing strategies used for high-performing peripherals are applied here.
+* **Underperformers:** **Keyboards and Headphones** show lower relative volume.
+Specifically, Keyboards appear to be the only category struggling to significantly surpass 2023 levels, indicating a potential market saturation or a need for a product refresh.

+---

+### Product-Wise Breakdown

+* **Growth Drivers:** The **Monitor and Mouse** categories represent the highest revenue contributors, with Monitors alone nearing the **$110k** mark for 2024.
+These are the most effective product lines for driving the current year’s value surge.
+* **Stable Performers:** **Laptops** maintain a consistent contribution, showing steady demand without the high volatility seen in smaller electronic devices.
+* **Lagging Categories:** **Printers** show lower volume compared to the leaders, suggesting a need for revised bundling strategies (e.g., pairing printers with laptops) to lift this segment.

+---

+### Business Recommendations

+Based on the analysis of high YOY growth, strong profit margins, and specific product-level disparities, the following strategic actions are recommended:

+1.  **Capitalize on High-Margin Peripherals:** Since **Monitors and Mouse** devices are driving the bulk of the $475.6k revenue, increase marketing spend and inventory depth for these specific high-velocity items.
+2.  **Investigate Keyboard Stagnation:** Conduct a deep dive into the **Keyboard** category to understand why it hasn't shared in the 30% growth seen elsewhere.
+Determine if this is due to pricing, aging inventory, or competitor pressure.
+3.  **Leverage Cost Efficiency:** With costs only rising **11%**, the business has the "breathing room" to offer aggressive promotional discounts on lower-volume items like **Headphones** without threatening overall profitability.
+4.  **Optimize Stock for Seasonal Peaks:** Utilize the **Monthly Revenue Trend** to prepare for the massive spikes seen in **April, September, and October**.
+Ensure supply chain readiness at least 30 days prior to these historical surges.
+5.  **Bundle Low-Volume Hardware:** Create "Home Office Bundles" pairing high-demand **Monitors** with slower-moving **Printers or Keyboards** to clear stock and increase the average order value (AOV).

+---

+**Thank you for reading!
+Leave a comment if you have any questions about the analysis.**